Porges/ways-to-play/src/articles/cards/japan/hanafuda/traditional-manufacturers/traditional-manufacturers.md

 * **Explicit dates**: on recent <span class="noun" lang="ja-Latn">Nintendō</span> decks, the blank card included has a 6-digit date of manufacture printed on it.
 This is the only case I know where the date is explicitly marked.
-* **Tax stamps**: the most reliable dating method for older is to examine their tax stamps (see below), if the deck has any still present.
+* **Tax stamps**: the most reliable dating method for older decks is to examine their tax stamps (see below), if the deck has any still present.
 This works for decks produced from 1902 up until the playing-card tax was abolished in 1989.
 * **Text direction**: Japanese text written right-to-left generally indicates that the deck was made before the end of <abbr title="World War Two">WWII</abbr> (from here on, I use the term ‘pre-war’).
 Thus, <span lang="ja">任天堂</span> is written <bdo dir="rtl" lang="ja">任天堂</bdo> on very old decks. <em>However</em>, some manufacturers (such as <span class="noun" lang="ja-Latn">Ōishi Tengudō</span> or <span class="noun" lang="ja-Latn">Nihon Karuta</span>) have persisted in using right-to-left ordering even into the modern era, so this indication must be used with caution.
 * **Barcodes**: for more recent decks, barcodes can give some clues: Japanese barcodes beginning with <span class="barcode">49⋯</span> have been used since 1978, but barcodes beginning with <span class="barcode">45⋯</span> were introduced in 1992.